 How to define portable or personal electronic typewriters?
-Personal electronic typewriter for home or small office use, are generally made of lightweight low-grade plastics.
+Personal electronic typewriter for home or small office use.
 These low-end machines will have a typing speed anywhere between 10 and 14 characters per second, and a print quality legible on the original sheet plus 2 copies.

 In the 1980s, it was said that every fifth Brother employee was in research and development, a reflection of the company-wide emphasis on user-oriented product innovation.
 It’s hardly surprising then, that Brother produced at least nine different series of daisy wheel electronic typewriter in the portable category alone.